+The information collected by private sessions and research can be used to identify themes for investigations and public hearings.
 Public hearings are a way to gather evidence and come up with findings about what happened and where the system failed.

 Two reports will be created for the Governor General based on the evidence gathered - one at the end of 2020 and the second in 2023.